Single Person Child Carer Credit

 A primary claimant can surrender (give up) the Single Person Child Carer Credit (SPCCC) in favour of a secondary claimant.
 A secondary claimant must meet exactly the same conditions except for the condition that the child lives with him or her for the greater part of the year.

-The child must live with the secondary claimant for at least 100 days in the year.
+The secondary claimant does not need to have legal custody of the qualifying child but must prove that the child lives with them for at least 100 days in the year.
 For the purpose of this limit a day can include the greater part of a day.
 So, for example, if a child stays with the secondary claimant from Saturday morning until Sunday evening, this can be counted as 2 days.

-- Who is aged under 18 at the start of the tax year, or
+- Aged under 18 at the start of the tax year

-- Who is aged over 18 at the start of the tax year but receiving full-time instruction at any university, college, school or other educational establishment
+- Aged over 18 at the start of the tax year but in full-time education

 A qualifying child can also be a person over 18 who is permanently incapacitated - either before age 21 (or after age 21 while they were receiving full-time instruction).
 There is an additional Incapacitated Child Tax Credit.